Introduction

 The 2026 law abolishes the legal right to self-perceived gender identity.
 It replaces the existing definition of a transgender person—which was broad, based on the Constitution, and explicitly inclusive of trans men, trans women, and non-binary people—with a restricted list of sociocultural identities and medicalized categories.
 It inserts a “retroactive clause” that goes back in time to erase the legal recognition already granted to thousands of people.
 It introduces a multi-step process before a medical commission as a prerequisite for obtaining a transgender person certificate.
 It requires hospitals that perform gender-affirming surgeries to report their patients’ data to state authorities.
 And it creates a new set of crimes punishable by sentences of up to life imprisonment, based on the premise that trans identities are forced, while leaving existing penalties for violence committed against trans people unchanged.

-Also in Brazil, anti-gender policy took on new forms in March 2026.
-The month began with an unofficial visit by the UN Special Rapporteur on Violence against Women and Girls, Reem Alsalem.
-As Dani Avelar reports in an article published by Azmina, during the week she spent in the country, Reem Alsalem reiterated her transphobic and trans-excluding positions on several occasions.
-At a Senate hearing convened by Senator Damares Alves, the convergence of her positions with those of the far-right became clear, as the rapporteur shared the podium with: the senator and her chief of staff (who served as Minister of Women, Family, and Human Rights when Damares stepped down in 2022); one of the directors of Mátria; and the president of Instituto Isabel, an institution associated with Opus Dei that works in legal partnership with Alliance Defending Freedom (ADF), the largest global ultra-conservative platform in the United States dedicated to strategic litigation.
-[1]
+At a Senate Hearing convened by Senator Damares Alves – who headed the Ministry of Women, Family and Human Rights during the Bolsonaro government – the convergence between her positions with those of the far-right became clear.
+The rapporteur shared the podium with the senator and her chief of staff (who served as Minister of Women, Family, and Human Rights when Damares stepped down in 2022); one of the directors of the main feminist anti-gender/anti-trans Brazilian organization (Mátria) and the president of Instituto Isabel, an institution associated with Opus Dei, which litigates partnership with Alliance Defending Freedom (ADF).

 Farewell